ZYXMoodester123/yersinia/README.md

 This can be stopped using **CTRL + C**

 ## RSTP Root Bridge Changer
-The RSTP Root Bridge Changer attack chagnes the root bridge ID causing This attack can be run by using the command:
+The RSTP Root Bridge Changer attack changes the root bridge ID.
+This can be used by a hacker to make a switch the root bridge and sniff all the traffic on the network.
+This attack can be run by using the command:
 `sudo yersinia -EH4STP`